Vegetarianism continues to be a popular diet among Americans.

-Being a vegetarian means abstaining from eating animal meat, including:
+Being a vegetarian means eliminating animal meat, fish, seafood and poultry from your diet.

 A well-rounded vegetarian diet emphasizes these foods: